MaxEllsworth/EC530_Project/README.md

 - Generating unique IDs for the audio files and chunks using the Python `uuid` library
 - Transcription using Google's API via `speech_recognition`
 ### Template Processor
-The template processor takes a template ID (patient, doctor, etc.) as an input and outputs the appropriate
+The template processor takes a template ID (patient, doctor, etc.) as an input, loads the json file, and outputs the contents as a JSON object

 ### Tests